18kimn/blog/src/routes/writing/data-websites/index.md

 reduce verbosity and repetition but which must be considered on a case-by-case basis.

-Geographic data is used as an example of where data files are simply too large, but there are many other scenarios when data must be compressed or reworked to reduce size.
+Geographic data is used as an example here for where data files are simply too large, but there are many other scenarios when data must be compressed or reworked to reduce size.

 Secondly, you can shift time-intensive tasks to build-time and save the results.
 This helps firstly so that client